openhab/openhab-addons/bundles/org.openhab.binding.robonect/README.md

 # Robonect Binding

 Robonect is a piece of hardware which has to be put into your Husqvarna, Gardena and other branded automower and makes it accessible in your internal network.
 More details about the Robonect module can be found at [robonect.de](https://forum.robonect.de/)

 This binding integrates mowers having the robonect module installed as a thing into the home automation solution, allowing to control the mower and react on mower status changes in rules.

 ## Supported Things

-The binding exposes just one Thing type which is the `mower`.
+The binding supports one Thing type which is the `mower`.

 Tested mowers